 Authorization Code Flow

-Because regular web apps are server-side apps where the source code is not publicly exposed, they can use the Authorization Code Flow (defined in defined in OAuth 2.0 RFC 6749, section 4.1), which exchanges an Authorization Code for a token.
+Because regular web apps are server-side apps where the source code is not publicly exposed, they can use the Authorization Code Flow (defined in OAuth 2.0 RFC 6749, section 4.1), which exchanges an Authorization Code for a token.
 Your app must be server-side because during this exchange, you must also pass along your application's Client Secret, which must always be kept secure, and you will have to store it in your client.

 How it works